|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - Librarians who have a Discovery system tell us that many users are self-sufficient with basic searching on Discovery.

-- They may demonstrate the system, for example at induction, or give pointers at the enquiry desk, but little formal training is necessary.
+- They may demonstrate the system, for example at induction, or give pointers at the enquiry desk.
+Little formal training is necessary.

-- This frees up time for library staff to offer more tailored support for those doing complex searches that aren’t well suited to Discovery or to provide expert evidence search services.
+- This frees up time for library staff to offer more tailored support for those doing expert, more complex searches that aren’t well suited to Discovery or to provide expert evidence search services

 Alternative Tools to Support Expert Searchers